emacs-mirror/emacs/mps/manual/source/topic/porting.rst

    entered the MPS.

-   See :ref:`design-stack-scan` for the design, ``ss.h`` for the interface, and ``ss.c`` for the generic implementation that makes assumptions about the platform described in the design.
+   See :ref:`design-stack-scan` for the design, ``ss.h`` for the interface, and ``ss.c`` for for a generic implementation that makes assumptions about the platform (in particular, that the stack grows downwards and setjmp reliably captures the registers; see the design for details).

 #.
 The **thread manager** module suspends and resumes :term:`threads`,
    so that the MPS can gain exclusive access to :term:`memory (2)`,